JingWangTW/dark-theme-editor/README.md

             # Should show the "copy" button in the codeblock or not.
             codeBlockCopible = true

+            # Should include LaTeX support on a single page or not?
+            # This parameter will be overwritten by the page front matter (if it has been set).
+            # Since enabling this configuration loads some external JavaScript,
+            #   it will slow down the page loading speed.
+            # It's recommended to keep it turned off by default and only enable this configuration when required.
+            useMath = false
     ```
     </details>
 * Also, please [add the corresponding i18n translation table](https://gohugo.io/functions/lang/translate/) according to the language you use, so the theme can translate to the language you use properly.
 I have placed an example file for English containing all the words required by the theme under the `i18n` folder.
 You should copy it and translate it to the language you need.